folkvir/webrtc-dequenpeda/README.md

 OpenReview: [https://openreview.net/forum?id=B1aJkYFRf](https://openreview.net/forum?id=B1aJkYFRf)

+## Perspectives (Implementation)

+Please, if you want to to use this Query Execution Model in your application, consider to move the storage to another system other than Rdfstore-js.

+Consider [sparql-engine](https://github.com/callidon/sparql-engine) to build the SNOB approach that is:
+- Send Triples patterns (TPs) to neighbours (by sending only message per neighbour)
+- Store (replicate) received triples matching TPs in a local datastore, (consider the N3.js example of sparql-engine, or use your own.)
+- Execute the Q,
+- Wait for a new shuffling to get new neighbours, re-execute again the model.

+## Simulation

+In the paper, we present an experiment using a prototype implemented in Javascript/NodeJS that can be used in a browser.
+We also provide a simulation in addition to these experiments. (https://github.com/folkvir/snob-simulation) The simulation uses the Peer-Sim[1] simulator and also provides similar results.
+But compared to our experiments we are able to reach the 100% of query completeness in our network.

 ## Network

-This client relies on Cyclon [1] as random peer sampling network and T-Man [2] with our own similarity metric to cluster clients.
+This client relies on Cyclon [2] as random peer sampling network and T-Man [3] with our own similarity metric to cluster clients.

 The client use [foglet-core](https://github.com/ran3d/foglet-core) as network manager which use easy WebRTC communication primitives.